aharshac/Octoprint-Filament-Reloaded/README.md

 * Configurable GPIO pin.
 * Debounce noisy sensors.
-* Support norbally open and normally closed sensors.
+* Support normally open and normally closed sensors.
 * Execution of custom GCODE when out of filament detected.
 * Optionally pause print when out of filament.

+An API is available to check the filament sensor status via a GET method to `/plugin/Julia2018FilamentSensor/status` which returns a JSON

+* `{filament: "-1"}` if the sensor is not setup
+* `{filament: "0"}` if filament is not present
+* `{filament: "1"}` if filament is present

+## Debug

+Run `tail -n 100 -f ~/.octoprint/logs/octoprint.log` on pi.

 ## Installation

-* Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager).
-* Manually using this URL: https://github.com/kontakt/Octoprint-Filament-Reloaded/archive/master.zip
+* Manually using this URL: https://github.com/aharshac/OctoPrint-Julia2018FilamentSensor/archive/master.zip

 ## Configuration